krishnatejakannnaiah/Assignment-playfield-2/README.md

 # assign

-Kindly read
+Kindly read,
-Here are two folders
+Here are the three folders
 1) One
 2) Three
 3) Two